Frequently Asked Questions

 All activities, trips, special events, and equipment are included in our tuition.
 We will provide a sport bag, hat, shirt(s), mouthguard, mouthguard case, and camp picture at no additional cost.
 Campers in our Senior Division participate in our Leadership Program, camp overnight, and special day trips at no additional cost.

-Parents may choose to add the following services for an additional cost: door-to-door transportation, extended hours, the Smart Lunches delivery program, or the NJ Shore Shuttle.
+Parents may choose to add the following services for an additional cost: door-to-door transportation, extended hours, or the lunch delivery program.
 Please call 215-646-4444 for additional details on these services.

 What type of health form is required to attend camp?